felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 fear about your precious original electronics starting to degrade: every time you load a console on an FPGA, it's as if it was fresh from the factory!

-Even more impressive, using FPGA you can switch between different console revisions on the fly (e.g. sound chips on the Sega Genesis, different color palettes, bigger sprite limits to prevent flickering, etc.).
+Even more impressive, using FPGA you can switch between different console revisions on the fly (e.g. bigger sprite limits to prevent flickering, different color palettes, different sound chips on the Sega Genesis, etc.).
 This gives us the unique opportunity of creating consoles that are more powerful than their original versions!
 Do you realize what this means?
 With an FPGA chip in hand and the right code, you are a few lines of code away from having what would normally require physical, irreversible modifications to existing consoles.
-It should almost seem too good to be true.
+It should almost sound too good to be true.

-This sounds like a sales pitch, I know, but I am truly moved by how *significant* this is.
+This seems like a sales pitch, I know, but I am truly moved by how *significant* this is.
 I have been playing these video games all my life and it is the first time that I can honestly say we have managed to capture the essence of these older technologies.
 In reality, even I would have difficulty in a blind test to know whether I'm playing on an FPGA or on the real deal.